uo-ec607/lectures/12-parallel/12-parallel.md

 ## 10,000-iteration simulation
 tic()
-sim_serial <- lapply(1:1e4, reg_func) %>% bind_rows()
+sim_serial <- lapply(1:1e4, bootstrp) %>% bind_rows()
 toc()
 ```

 ```
-## 18.173 sec elapsed
+## 24.265 sec elapsed
 ```

-So that took about 19 seconds on my system.
+So that took about 18 seconds on my system.
 Not a huge pain, but let's see if we can do better by switching to a parallel (multicore) implementation.
 For the record, though here is a screenshot of my system monitor, showing that only one core was being used during this serial version.

 ![](pics/serial.png)

-### Parallel implemention using the `future` ecosystem
+### Parallel implemention using the **future** ecosystem

-All of the parallel programming that we've been doing so far is built on top of [Henrik Bengtsson's](https://twitter.com/henrikbengtsson) amazing [**future** package](https://cran.r-project.org/web/packages/future/index.html).
+All of the parallel programming that we've been doing so far is built on top of [Henrik Bengtsson's](https://twitter.com/henrikbengtsson) amazing [**future**](https://cran.r-project.org/web/packages/future/index.html) package.
 A "future" is basically a very flexible way of evaluating code and output.
 Among other things, this allows you to switch effortlessly between evaluating code in _serial_ or _asynchronously_ (i.e. in parallel).
 You simply have to set your resolution _plan_ --- "sequential", "multiprocess", "cluster", etc. --- and let future handle the implementation for you.

 Here's Henrik [describing](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html) the core idea in more technical terms:

 > In programming, a _future_ is an abstraction for a _value_ that may be available at some point in the future.
 The state of a future can either be unresolved or resolved...
 Exactly how and when futures are resolved depends on what strategy is used to evaluate them.
 For instance, a future can be resolved using a sequential strategy, which means it is resolved in the current R session.
 Other strategies may be to resolve futures asynchronously, for instance, by evaluating expressions in parallel on the current machine or concurrently on a compute cluster

-As I've tried to emphasise, `future` is relatively new on the scene.
+As I've tried to emphasise, **future** is relatively new on the scene.
 It is certainly not the first or only way to implement parallel processes in R. However, I think that it provides a simple and unified framework that makes it the preeminent choice.
 What's more, the same commands that we use here will carry over very neatly to more complicated settings involving high-performance computing clusters.
 We'll experience this first hand when we get to the big data section of the course.

 You've probably also noted that keep referring to the "future ecosystem".
-This is because `future` provides the framework for other packages to implement parallel versions of their functions.
+This is because **future** provides the framework for other packages to implement parallel versions of their functions.
 The two that I am focusing on today are

-1. the [**future.apply** package](https://cran.r-project.org/web/packages/future.apply/index.html) (also by Henrik), and
+1. the [**future.apply**](https://cran.r-project.org/web/packages/future.apply/index.html) package (also by Henrik), and
-2. the [**furrr** package](https://davisvaughan.github.io/furrr/index.html) (an implementation for purrr by [Davis Vaughan](https://twitter.com/dvaughan32)).
+2. the [**furrr**](https://davisvaughan.github.io/furrr/index.html) package (an implementation for **purrr** by [Davis Vaughan](https://twitter.com/dvaughan32)).

 In both cases, we start by setting the plan for resolving the future evaluation.
 I recommend `plan(multiprocess)`, which is a convenient way of telling the package to choose the optimal parallel strategy for our particular system.
 We then call our functions --- which involve minor modifications of their serial equivalents --- and let future magic take care of everything else.